This is Lap Dancing

 - Club owners prosecuted, where appropriate, and assets seized

-- Women supported out of the industry with practical, effective exit plans (funded by the industry via seized assets)
+- Women supported out of the industry with meaningful exit plans – including alternative work

 What are We Doing?